daniel-ilett/blog/_posts/2019-05-15-tut1-5-smo-retro.md

 The [NES colour palette](https://en.wikipedia.org/wiki/List_of_video_game_console_palettes#NES) is strange when compared to modern hardware.
 There are 64 colours in the palette, some of which are either duplicates or unusable, leaving 54 effective colours.
 On top of that, there are three colour emphasis 'modes', which arguably pushes the range to 432 colours across 8 modes, although we can only use 54 at a time.
 Worse for us, these colours are in the YIQ colour space - not RGB.
 If we wished to emulate the NES colours exactly, we would convert the screen image to YIQ, pick the closest colour in our small range of available colours, then convert back to RGB.

 But there's no point in worrying about all this - after all, most of computer graphics is made up of trickery and faking things.
 Instead, we're going to stay in the RGB colour space.
 We'll quantise each colour channel from a continuous range between 0.0 and 1.0 into four values - quantisation is the process of mapping some set of values to a smaller set of values - leaving us with 64 possible colours.
-There's a few more possible colours than the NES could handle, but it won't be noticeable.
+There are a few more possible colours than the NES could handle, but it won't be noticeable.
 It'll feel "retro".

 Let's look at the template shader file found in `Shaders/PixelNES.shader`.
 It's very simple - like the old Greyscale and Sepia Tone templates, all this shader does is output the main texture without modification.
 All our work will be done in the fragment shader - we don't need to add anything to `Properties`.